sonata-nfv/son-catalogue/README.md

 # SONATA WP3/WP4

-## SDK/SP NS/VNF Catalogue
+## SDK/SP NS - VNF - Package Descriptors Catalogues

-The following repository contains the SONATA CATALOGUE distributed in the next order:
+The following repository contains the SONATA CATALOGUE (son-catalogue component) distributed in the next structure:

-*SON-SDK-CATALOGUE folder contains the SDK-NS-CATALOGUE and SDK-VNF-CATALOGUE directories for the Software Development Kit files
+* SON-SDK-CATALOGUE folder contains the SDK-NS-CATALOGUE and SDK-VNF-CATALOGUE directories for the Software Development Kit files.

-*SON-SP-CATALOGUE folder contains the SP-NS-CATALOGUE and SP-VNF-CATALOGUE directories for the Service Platform files
+* SON-SP-CATALOGUE folder contains the SP-NS-CATALOGUE and SP-VNF-CATALOGUE directories for the Service Platform files.

 ### Requirements

+It is recommended to use Ubuntu 14.04.4 LTS (Trusty Tahr).

 This code has been run on Ruby 2.1.

 MongoDB is required, this code has been run using MongoDB version 3.2.1.

-A script "installation_mongodb.sh" is provided.
+Root folder provides a script "installation_mongodb.sh" to install and set up MongoDB.

 ### Gems used